ChristosT/dummy-guide/doc/source/dataIngestion.rst

-When you open a dataset with time, either as a file series or in a file format that natively supports time, |paraview| will automatically setup an animation for you so that you can play through each of the time steps in the dataset by using the \icon{Images/pqVcrPlay32.png} button on the  ``VCR Controls`` :index:`\ <VCR Controls>`\  toolbar (:numref:`fig:VCRControlsToolbar`).
+When you open a dataset with time, either as a file series or in a file format that natively supports time, |paraview| will automatically setup an animation for you so that you can play through each of the time steps in the dataset by using the |pqVcrPlay32| button on the  ``VCR Controls`` :index:`\ <VCR Controls>`\  toolbar (:numref:`fig:VCRControlsToolbar`).
 You can change or modify this animation and further customize it, as discussed in Chapter :ref:`chapter:Animation`.

+.. |pqVcrPlay32| image:: images/pqVcrPlay32.png
+                  :width: 0.5cm

 .. figure:: images/VCRControlsToolbar.png
     :name: fig:VCRControlsToolbar